NessieCircuits/Riotee_MSP430Fram/README.md

 These three control bytes contain the 20-bit target address of the memory access and the type of operation (R/W).
 The address is transferred lowest byte first.
 If the highest bit of the third address byte is set, the operation is a write operation, otherwise it is a read operation.
-After receiving the three command bytes, the peripheral will setup the corresponding DMA transfer and wait in a low power mode until the CS line goes high.
+After receiving the three command bytes, the peripheral will set up the corresponding DMA transfer and wait in a low power mode until the CS line goes high.
 The controller shall keep the CS line low until the transfer has finished.
 Upon this rising edge, the peripheral stops the transfer and transitions to low power mode again.